reza-nouri-9696/Transfer_learning_on_images/README.md

 To use a different model, add it to the `model_handle_map` and `model_image_size_map` dictionaries in `config.py`.
 ### dataset
-in this project,IHUMDB dataset is used, for recivieng that you can emailed for me: rezanouri9696@gmail.com
+in this project,IHUMDB dataset is used, for recivieng that you can emaile to me: rezanouri9696@gmail.com
 ## Contributing <a name="contributing"></a>

 Contributions are welcome!
 Please open an issue or PR if you would like to add new features or bug fixes.